vercel/swr-site/pages/docs/conditional-fetching.en-US.md

 ## Conditional

 Use `null` or pass a function as `key` to conditionally fetch data.
-If the function throws or returns a falsy value, SWR will not start the request.
+If the function throws or returns a false value, SWR will not start the request.

 ```js
 // conditionally fetch